btfcss/beautiful-css/documentation/typography.md

 ### Uppercase

-Converts all text to uppercase with `.uppercase` utility class:
+Converts all text to uppercase with `uppercase` utility class:

 ```html
 <p class="uppercase">this will become uppercase</p>